llm-bible/llm-bible.github.io/_publications/ma2023world.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.08685"}
   - {name: "Code", url: "https://github.com/sled-group/world-to-words"}
-tags: ['Multimodal Models', 'Training Techniques', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'BERT', 'Has Code', 'Pre-Training']
+tags: ['Pre-Training', 'Tools', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Has Code', 'BERT', 'Multimodal Models']
 ---
 The ability to connect language units to their referents in the physical world, referred to as grounding, is crucial to learning and understanding